 In January 2015, a subsidiary of Transocean Ltd. filed suit against certain of our subsidiaries for patent infringement.
 The suit alleges that one of our drilling rigs that operate in the U.S. Gulf of Mexico violated Transocean patents relating to dual-activity drilling.
-In the same year, the Company challenged the validity of the patents via the Inter Partes Review process within the U.S. Patent and Trademark Office which ultimately stayed the litigation.
-The IPR board held in March 2017 that the patents were valid.
-Despite this finding, the Company does not believe that its rigs infringe the Transocean patents, which have now expired, and it continues to defend itself vigorously against this suit.
+In the same year, the Company challenged the validity of the patents via the Inter Partes Review process within the U.S. Patent and Trademark Office ("USPTO") which ultimately stayed the litigation.
+The IPR board held in March 2017 that the patents were valid although we have appealed the determination of the USPTO.
+Despite this finding, the Company does not believe that its rig infringes the Transocean patents, which have now expired, and, pending the USPTO decision, it will continue to defend itself vigorously against this suit.
 The Company does not believe that the ultimate liability, if any, resulting from this litigation will have a material effect on its financial position.
-The Company has not previously recognized any related loss contingency in its Consolidated Financial Statements as of March 31, 2017 and December 31, 2016 as it does not believe the loss to be probable.
+The Company has not previously recognized any related loss contingency in its Consolidated Financial Statements as of June 30, 2017 and December 31, 2016 as it does not believe the loss to be probable.